alexa/max-toolkit/Documentation/MAX_Sample_Application_Getting_Started_Guide.md

 git clone git@github.com:alexa/max-toolkit.git $PATH_TO_MAX_TOOLKIT_SOURCE
 ```

-### Build the MAX Sample Application
+### Set important environment variables

-Running the build script is quite simple, it is located at `Scripts/buildMAX.sh` and can be run from any working directory.
+To build the MAX Sample Application, simply run the Bash script located at - `Scripts/buildMAX.sh`.

 Before running the script, it is mandatory to export few variables from the terminal.
 The script expects Curl and PortAudio to be installed on the system.
 The path to the lib and include folders for the mentioned packages can be set as below.